 Advanced Industries (AI) Accelerator Program Grants

-The Accelerator Programs promote growth and sustainability in Colorado's AIs.
+The Colorado Office of Economic Development & International Trade (OEDIT) provides grants through the AI Accelerator Programs to promote growth and sustainability in Colorado’s AIs.
 Grants may be available for advanced industries such as vehicle and component manufacturing and biofuels.
-Four types of grants are available, including Proof of Concept, Early-Stage Capital & Retention, Infrastructure Funding, and AI Exports.
-For more information on each grant program, including eligibility requirements and how to apply, see the Colorado Office of Economic Development & International Trade's Advanced Industries Accelerator Programs website.
+Four types of grants are available, including Proof of Concept, Early-Stage Capital and Retention, Collaborative Infrastructure, and AI Exports.
+For more information on each grant program, including eligibility requirements and how to apply, see the OEDIT AI Accelerator Programs website.

 Alternative Fuel Vehicle (AFV) Weight Exemption